How to Setup Your Own NFL Ticket Booth

 - Tinted windows to create a sense of privacy while cutting down on glare from direct sunlight.

-- A booth with a double layer of aluminum filled with weather-resistant insulation is important, as is heating and/or air conditioning to handle the temperature extremes.
+- A stadium ticket booth with a double layer of aluminum filled with weather-resistant insulation is important, as is heating and/or air conditioning to handle the temperature extremes.
 (That’s because Super Bowl weather conditions vary greatly.
 Even if the teams are playing in an indoor stadium, your ticket booths and ticket sellers are exposed to the elements.
 The coldest Super Bowl was in ’72 in New Orleans and hit 39 degrees.
 The hottest gameday was in L.A. in 1973 where it hit 84 degrees.
 In 2007 in Miami, it rained the entire day and in 1989 the Miami winds gusted to 25 mph.
 While the teams are playing inside, you want your team on the outside in the booth to stay comfy and dry.)

 - Counters on the windows that provide a safe place for wallets and purses, as well as a place to sign credit card receipts or house a card reader.